-For that matter, please deposit() available bioresources among bioresources developed by cooperate with the NBRP collecting activities.
+For that matter, please deposit() available bioresources among bioresources developed by efficient implementation of research.

 Grants-in-Aid for Scientific Research (limited to the bioresource targeted for NBRP).
-Please efficient implementation of research.

-It is recommended to utilize the resources already collected in NBRP from the viewpoint such as transferring the various rights related to the resource.
+Please transferring the various rights related to the resource.
 By specifying specific conditions in the deposit agreement, you can add usage conditions such as restrictions on usage and quotation of articles to users.